 Why Engineered Wood Flooring?
 Engineered wood flooring is even stronger than solid wood flooring, due to the way it is constructed.
 It is also quicker and easier to install in comparison to solid wood, using either a click system (best for self-installation) or tongue and groove system.
 Finally, engineered wood flooring looks almost identical to solid wood, so it gives the impression of a fully natural product.

 How do I lay my engineered wood floor?
-Installing engineered wood flooring is easier than solid wood, and there are several methods of laying it including nailing, gluing and floating.
-One of the important things to remember though is to let the floor acclimatise for three to five days before securing it.
-If you’re in need of a complete guide on how to install an engineered wood floor, then luckily for you we have one you can check out here.
+Installing engineered real wood flooring is easier than solid wood.
+There are several methods of laying it including nailing, gluing and floating.
+Remember to let the floor acclimatise for three to five days before securing it.

-What are the alternatives?
-Engineered wood floors are a great alternative to solid wood flooring, but the one thing they have in common is that they’re not the best solution for damp environments such as bathrooms.
-For these areas, vinyl or laminate would be a better choice, both of which we have available in a range of styles.
+Is engineered wood flooring waterproof?
+Engineered wood floors are a great alternative to solid wood flooring, but neither are the best solution for damp environments such as bathrooms.
+For these areas, luxury vinyl tiles or laminate would be a better choice.